plan-your-recovery/plan-your-recovery.github.io/about.md

 <a id="Julia_Katzman">![](/assets/images/700-Julia Katzman.jpg)</a>

-**Julia Katzman** is a clinical practicum student pursuing her Masters of Social Work at Washington University in St. Louis.
-Julia offers her adult and teen clients a practical and evidence-based approach for treating substance use and co-occurring disorders.
-In addition to helping clients refine their goals for recovery, Julia provides non-judgmental guidance to clients as they begin to better understand their strengths and themselves.
-Contact Julia at 314-527-0557 or jkatzman@planyourrecovery.com
+**Julia Katzman, LMSW** is a therapist specializing in adolescent mental health and addiction.
+Her practical, evidenced-based counseling and treatment incorporates individual and family therapy.
+Julia is a St. Louis native and received her Masters in Social Work from Washington University.
+In addition to helping clients refine their goals for recovery, Julia provides non-judgmental guidance to clients to better understand their strengths and paths for success.
+Contact Julia at [314-527-0557](tel:314-527-0557) or [jkatzman@planyourrecovery.com](mailto:jkatzman@planyourrecovery.com)

 <a id="Nick_Niles">![](/assets/images/700-Nick_Niles.jpg)</a>